The global burden of stroke and heart attack

 Infensa’s ASIC1a inhibitors protect the heart and brain after stroke and myocardial infarction

-Infensa scientists have developed patented molecules that inhibit ASIC1a with 20,000-fold greater potency that the most widely used blocker of this channel (the diuretic drug amiloride).
+Infensa scientists have developed patented molecules that inhibit ASIC1a with 20,000-fold greater potency than the most widely used blocker of this channel (the diuretic drug amiloride).
 These ASIC1a inhibitors have proven safe and highly efficacious in preclinical models of human MI and ischemic stroke.
 For example, in a model of human stroke, one of Infensa’s lead molecules reduced brain damage by 80% when administered 4 hours after stroke onset.
 Infensa is developing these molecules for treating MI and stroke patients in both hospital and ambulance settings, with an initial focus on patients that suffer a severe type of heart attack known as ST-elevation myocardial infarction (STEMI).